reselbob/simplemimik/README.md

 ## Objective

-The objective of this project is show you how to create an Edge microservice on your local developement machine using this demonstration `starter-microservice`
+The objective of this project is show you how to create an Edge microservice the reports the devices that are part of the edge cluster.

 ## Definition of Terms